Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 You can see that we need to explicitly start and stop setting parameters.
-The functions themselves take no arguments, which is a big give-away that the code mutates global variables under the hood.
+The functions themselves take no arguments, which is a big give-away that the code mutates global state under the hood.

 Next we've got functions for setting up the input.